 The Monastery of Hozoviotisa which is on the south cliffs of Profitis Ilias was founded by the Byzantine emperor Alexios Komnenos in 1088 AD.
 Legend has it that during the war of the iconoclasts an icon of the Madonna, reputed to be painted by St. Luke, miraculously floated from Constantinople to the cliffs of Amorgos after being cast into the sea by a pious lady who wanted to prevent its destruction.
 Now, this icon along with 98 precious Byzantine manuscripts, is part of the Monastery’s treasure.
 The monastery built by Komnenos was at the location of an older monastery built around 800 AD by monks from Hozova in the Middle East, fleeing the iconoclasts.

 We then drove to the village of Arkesini which, according to the tourist guide, is very picturesque.
 We were disappointed!
 Then, we drove towards Chora stopping on the way at a prehistoric settlement but there was not very much there to actually see.
 At Chora, despite the heat, we walked around.
 It is a pleasant town despite the strong evidence of too many tourists.
-Thankfully it is too early in the season.
+Thankfully it was too early in the season.
 We had a refreshing orange juice and then drove down back to Katapola.

 In Katapola, we returned the scooter and bought a case of drinking water.
 Although Thetis has a watermaker, we prefer to drink bottled spring water rather then the water from the tanks.
 We also bought some hand woven baskets, as these are getting harder to find in Samos.
 On the dock we met an old salt with an ancient American flagged sailing boat named Salt Daug.